jooy2/vitepress-sidebar/docs/en/guide/options.md

 Sort the menu items by the file's creation date. (or descending order if the `sortMenusOrderByDescending` option is `true`).

+A creation date is recorded by the file system rather than by the file, so it is the date the file came to exist **on the machine that builds the site**.
+A clone or a checkout writes every file anew, which makes every date the date of that checkout, so this option describes the order of your documents only when they are built from a working copy the files were actually written in.
+Use [`sortMenusByFrontmatterDate`](#sortmenusbyfrontmatterdate) or [`sortMenusByCustomFunction`](#sortmenusbycustomfunction) for a date that travels with the document.

 ## `sortMenusByFileModifyDate`

 - Type: `boolean`